gitbush/jobseek/readme.md

 Adobe XD was used to draw up <a href="Jobseek-wireframes.xd">wireframes</a> prior to development.

-## Features
+# Features
-### Existing features
+## Existing features
-- **Pages**
-  - **Any page**
+### Elements of every page
+#### **Navigation**
+- The navbar features on every page with text menu items for navigation.
+- Different menu items are available for authorised or anonymous users:
-    - **Navigation**
+  - All users:
-      - Jobseek logo links to index
+    - Jobseek logo on the left links to the home page.
+    - **Home**
-      - Anonymous user menu items:
+  - Anonymous users:
-        - Register
+    - **Register**
-        - Login
+    - **Login**
-        - Home
+  - Authenticated users:
-      - Logged in user menu items:
-        - Create Job Post
+    - **Create Job Post**
-        - Logout
-        - Home
+    - **Logout**

-    - **Footer**
+**Footer**
-        - Breif about section
+  - Breif about section with a disclaimer about site information
-        - Jobseek logo links to index
+  - Jobseek logo which links to index
   - Logged in user can see their logo and company name displayed as indication of active user.

-  - **Home page (index.html)**
+### **Home page**
-    - Show all job posts summaries with:
+  - Shows all job posts summaries with:
     - Salary, job type, location, company name, company logo, role summary
     - Logged in user can click edit on their created job posts
   - Filter job posts functionality
   - *Order job posts functionality*
-    - Job post job title send user to full detailed view
+  - Job post job title sends user to full detailed view

-  - **Single full job post**
+### **Single full job post**
-    - Show user detailed view of job post
+  - Shows full detailed view of job post including:
     - Role summary
     - Role requirements
     - Role responsibilities
     - How to apply
     - Logged in user can click edit or delete on their created job posts

-      - *How many applications*
-  - **Register**
+### **Register**
   - Allows employers to register their company to advertise new roles
     - Employers can link company logo to show on job posts
+  - Validation is provided for this form and the user will be notified of any invalid inputs after a submit attempt.

-  - **Login**
+### **Login**
   - Registered users can login to add/edit or delete job posts.
+  - Validation is provided for this form and the user will be notified of any invalid inputs after a submit attempt.
+  - Once logged in a **Create Job Post** button will be available on the navbar.

-  - **Create job post**
+### **Create job post**
   - Allow logged in user to create a new job post under their company name.
   - Font editor on each field eg bullet points, bold, underline etc
   - Select from drop down for location and sector (to allow for easier grouping for filters)

-  - **Edit job post**
+### **Edit job post**
   -  Logged in users will be sent here if edit is clicked on home page job post.
-    - Allow logged in user to edit any field or delete entire post.
+  - Allows logged in user to edit any field or delete entire post.
+  - The form is the same as the create job post page with current details populating form.

 **Other features**
 1. **Flash messages**